Array (Sequential Storage)

 // ...

-As we can see, since we are only assigning to an index, appending an element at the end of an array has a time complexity of .
+Since we are just assigning a value to the index, appending an element to the end of an array takes time.

-of size 10, with elements in the first 4 indices.
-Now, I want to insert a new element at the 3rd position (arr[2]
+of size 10, with elements in the first 4 indexes.
+I want to insert a new element at the 3rd position (arr[2]

 // An array of size 10 already has 4 elements